yuanjames/yuanjames.github.io/_posts/2021-05-29-GPU Server Notes.md

 1. Contact HW MACS admin to get the grant for accessing GPUs.

 2. The command `ssh xxx@ssh.macs.hw.ac.uk` with the password to access into MACS network.
+You can use [ssh](https://en.wikipedia.org/wiki/Secure_Shell_Protocol) in MacOS/Linux terminal or tools (e.g., PuTTY, X2Go) in Windows.

 3. The command `ssh thanos` to connect GPUs resources.
-You may find the files and directory by `ls`, or `ls -l` for more details. thanos and ssh.macs.hw.ac.uk share the same home directonry.
+You may find the files and directory by `ls`, or `ls -l` for more details. `thanos` and `ssh.macs.hw.ac.uk` share the same home directonry.

 4. You may find the conda from `/opt/anaconda3/bin`.
 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system.